Fédération Internationale de l'Automobile: World Councils

 The FIA has two World Councils.
 The World Council for Automobile Mobility and Tourism (WCAMT) governs transport policy, road safety, tourism and environmental concerns.
 The World Motor Sport Council (WMSC) regulates all sporting disciplines claimed by the FIA, and approves the regulations for each of the FIA's championships.
 Beneath the WMSC are a number of specialised commissions, which are either focused on individual championships, or general areas such as safety.

 Senate

 The FIA Senate generally oversees financial and commercial affairs and general management of the FIA, and can take decisions required between meetings of the relevant committee or World Council.

 Administration

 Sport and Mobility each have a Secretary General to head the administrative staff who function as intermediaries for the councils, commissions and committees.
 A Chief Administration Officer also heads areas supporting the Senate such as commercial, legal, marketing, events and financial.

-Commissions

-A number of commissions exist to further activities or aims within specific areas.
-Each may have their own presidency and could be broken down into further specific working groups.
-Individual members may be from member organisations joined by delegates and representatives from various professions or through a related connection such as being a motorsport competitor for example.
-Alongside the various Sporting and Mobility Commissions, the International Historical Commission exists for the preservation of historic vehicles.

 Committees

 Ten sports committees have been established by the World Motorsport Council to help manage and administer certain aspects of motorsport.
 An Ethics committee was also set up in 2012 by the General Assembly.